Optimal Delay-Outage Analysis for Noise-Limited Wireless Networks with Caching, Computing, and Communications -- Derivations and Proofs: Delay-Outage Analysis for Scenarios

-indicating that the outage for completing task $m$ happens only if both the latency of using cached dataset $d_m$ and the latency of using backhaul $d^{\text{B}}$ are larger than the latency requirement $D$.
+indicating that the outage for completing task $f$ happens only if both the latency of using caching $d_m$ and the latency of using backhaul $d^{\text{B}}$ are larger than the latency requirement $D$.
 Then, since the latency of completing a task using the backhaul is independent of what task to complete, we obtain

 where $(a)$ is indeed given by (\ref{eq:Out_BaOnly}) and the optimal value of $(b)$ can be obtained by using the results in Sec. \ref{Sec:D-O_gs1_main}.
 Hence, when considering the most interesting regimes, i.e., the regimes characterized by Theorems 5 and 6, we then obtain: